 The Three Minute Thesis (3MT®) is an academic research communication competition developed by The University of Queensland, Australia.

 A Wildcard round will be held following the faculty rounds and before the Monash University finals.
-Each faculty will send in one competitor as a representative, who competed in but did not win their faculty final.
+Each faculty will send in one competitor as a representative, who competed in but did not win their faculty final, usually the faculty's People's Choice.
 The winner of the Wildcard round will proceed to compete in the Monash University finals.

 Finalists' presentation training

 All faculty final winners and Wildcard winner will be provided training to develop presentation skills, in preparation for the Monash University finals.

 To be eligible to participate, by the date of your first presentation, you must: